aylmercarson/emsurge/INSTRUCTIONS.md

 - If you prefer, feel free to reproduce the current solution in whatever .NET-based framework you're most comfortable with.
 - You are free to use whatever tools you use when coding.
 That includes Google, StackOverflow, etc. There is no need to pretend you know every single detail :-)
 - There is a delivery date, but no time limit for this task.
 Feel free to spend as little or much time as you wish on it.
-- You can ask questions over LinkedIn.
+- You can ask questions via whatever channel you prefer and is available for you to contact us.
 Those questions are part of the assignment.
 There are no bonus points for asking more or less.
+I.e.
     - It's OK if you can complete the assignment without asking any questions.
     - It's not OK to complete a task without being clear about what the requirements are.
-- The exercise is designed to give an advantage to those who put more time in.
-Feel free to stop at any point
+- The exercise is designed to give an advantage to those who put more time in, but do feel free to stop at any point **after completing the mandatory** exercises.

 ## Next Steps
 - Once you have completed the exercise, you will need to get your repository back to me, ideally making it available to me on GitHub.
 My GitHub account is rodolfograve.